Our Board

 Garry Wilkes

-MBBS, FACEM, AFRACMA, GCert Hlth Prof Ed
+MBBS, FACEM, AFRACMA, GIACD, GCert Hlth Prof Ed, PRiMed, CMC

 Nate Keily

-Nate is a Certified Practising Accountant (CPA), Chartered Global Management Accountant (CGMA) and is a member of the Australian Institute of Company Directors with over 13 years Senior Finance and Commercial Leadership experience at General Electric (GE) spanning many industries including Software, Energy, Healthcare and Financial Services.
 With Commercial Leadership responsibility across 19 countries within the Asia Pacific region, as an integral member of the APAC senior executive team, Nate motivates and manages commercially oriented teams to meet organisational goals and objectives with a focus on growth and value creation for customers and shareholders alike.
 Nate is a company director for GE’s Australian software business unit.